 Associate Professor, Psychology

-Greg J. Norman is an Assistant Professor of Psychology with a secondary appointment in Psychiatry and Behavioral Neuroscience.
+Greg J. Norman is an associate professor in the Department of Psychology with a secondary appointment in the Department of Psychiatry and Behavioral Neuroscience.
 His research focuses on understanding the physiological processes underlying the relationship between social interaction and health outcomes using both animal models and human participants.

 Professor, Political Science

-Eric Oliver is Professor of Political Science at the University of Chicago.
+Eric Oliver is a professor in the Department of Political Science at the University of Chicago.
 His current research examines why people believe in conspiracy theories, why liberals and conservatives name their children differently, why the United States’ 2016 was a populist election, and what is happening to America’s democracy.
-Discussions of his research is found in the New York Times, the Washington Post, the Los Angeles Times, the Atlantic, the Pacific Standard, and Scientific American.
-His books include Democracy in Suburbia (Princeton University Press, 2001), Fat Politics: the Real Story Behind America’s Obesity Epidemic (Oxford University Press 2005), The Paradoxes of Integration: Race, Neighborhood, and Civic Life in Multi-ethnic America (University of Chicago Press, 2010), Local Elections and the Politics of Small Scale Democracy (Princeton University Press 2012), and Enchanted America (University of Chicago Press, 2018).
+Discussions of his research is found in The New York Times, The Washington Post, Los Angeles Times, The Atlantic, Pacific Standard, and Scientific American.
+His books include Democracy in Suburbia (Princeton University Press, 2001), Fat Politics: the Real Story Behind America’s Obesity Epidemic (Oxford University Press, 2005), The Paradoxes of Integration: Race, Neighborhood, and Civic Life in Multi-ethnic America (University of Chicago Press, 2010), Local Elections and the Politics of Small Scale Democracy (Princeton University Press, 2012), and Enchanted America (University of Chicago Press, 2018).

 Former Committee Members:

 Ali Hortacsu (2017–2021)